JonathanD250/airbnb-clone-project/README.md

   - Body: 18px - 23px
   - Small text: 12.95px

-### Importance of Identitfying Design Properties
+### Importance of Identifying Design Properties

 - Maintains **Consistency** across all screen.
 - Ensures **developers code the UI exactly as designed**.
 - Improves **collaboration** between designers and developers.
-- Saves time by reusing shared design token (colors, fonts).
+- Saves time by reusing shared design tokens (colors, fonts).
 - Makes the product more **accessible and user-friendly**.

 ## Project Roles and Responsibilities